 There she notes that, "If I were to get enough support in the first few ballots to make a speech or entertain questions at the churchwide assembly, then at least the concerns of WordAlone will have been presented openly."
 I've been saying much the same since before the formation of Lutheran CORE, that we needed to identify a candidate who could at least get enough votes to make sure that our key issues,

-• the need to affirm the authority of the Word of God within and throughout our church;
+• the need to affirm the authority of the Word of God within and throughout our church;would come up for discussion during the election, rather than continue to be quietly ignored by this church's leadership.
+We'll see what happens.

 • preserving in teaching and worship the biblical name for the triune God: the Father, Son, and Holy Spirit;